bosh-wang/Snake-Game-Cpp/README.md

 # Snake-Game-Cpp
-Just a simple snake game using Cpp LOL :
+Just a simple snake game using Cpp LOL :laughing:

 If you want to play it, download entire file and execute Snake Game.exe